This is a complete guide to comparison rates.

 For example, fixed-rate loans can be misleading because it is assumed that once the fixed period is over, the rate continues as a standard variable rate.

 But here’s the catch.

-So comparison rates can’t predict this.
+Comparison rates can’t predict this.

 Why is the comparison rate important?

+A comparison rate sets a benchmark for evaluation.
 It gets the numbers in line and helps strip back the details of a loan so you can see the difference between a few different loans, side by side.

 How do lenders calculate comparison rates?

-Double check that your lender is looking at the following elements to create a formula for your comparison rate:
+Double-check that your lender is looking at the following elements to create a formula for your comparison rate:

 However, it shouldn’t be the only factor you consider.

 Compare home loans accurately according to loan type, flexibility, features and inclusions.